HermelaDev/PRODIGY_DS_05/README.md

 3. **Accidents by Road Surface Conditions**: A bar plot showing accidents categorized by road surface conditions (e.g., dry, wet).

-4. **Accidents by Weather Conditions**: A heatmap showing the relationship between accidents, weather conditions, and road surface conditions.

 ## Contributing

 Contributions are welcome!
 If you'd like to improve this project: